lsuxrstudio/xrstudioguides/op1-startup/README.md

 - [ ] Go to LiveLink tab and make sure the puck is being recognized and is green in color (orange and red mean no connection).

+- [ ] Confirm camera is tracking correctly

 <br><br>

 | [home](../README.md#user-content-gms2-background-tiles--sprites---table-of-contents) |